shownola/music-player/README.md

 * setProgressBar check srcElement and find clientWidth, use this.clientWidth to set the width of the bar.
 Find offsetX to find where I clicked

+* Using textContent vs. inneText - textContent returns all elements including script and style elements.
+While innerText only shows 'human-readable' elements, it will not return text of hidden elements.

 * title= attribute where shows as tooltip in chrome doesn't work.
 Fix: show tabindex="-1" on the parent element and it appears.